What is Windells?

 Are there pro athletes at camp?

 Tons!
 Action sports pros are always stopping through campus.
 Mt.
 Hood is the only year-round ski area in the lower 48 states with lifts operating 12 months a year.
 Windells provides the best freestyle terrain.
-Check out the Snowboard and Ski Team Takeover schedules!
+Check out the Ski Team Takeover schedules!

 What is your camper-to-counselor ratio?